Towards Mitigating Architecture Overfitting on Distilled Datasets: Abstract

 \section{Abstract}

 Dataset distillation methods have demonstrated remarkable performance for neural networks trained with very limited training data.
-However, a significant challenge arises in the form of \textit{architecture overfitting}: the distilled training data synthesized by a specific network architecture (i.e., training network) generates poor performance when trained by other network architectures (i.e., test networks).
-This paper addresses this issue and proposes a series of approaches in both architecture designs and training schemes which can be adopted together to boost the generalization performance across different network architectures on the distilled training data.
+However, a significant challenge arises in the form of \textit{architecture overfitting}: the distilled training dataset synthesized by a specific network architecture (i.e., training network) generates poor performance when trained by other network architectures (i.e., test networks), especially when the test networks have a larger capacity than the training network.
+This paper introduces a series of approaches to mitigate this issue.
+Among them, DropPath renders the large model to be an implicit ensemble of its sub-networks, and knowledge distillation ensures each sub-network acts similarly to the small but well-performing teacher network.
+These methods, characterized by their smoothing effects, significantly mitigate architecture overfitting.
 We conduct extensive experiments to demonstrate the effectiveness and generality of our methods.
-Particularly, across various scenarios involving different sizes of distilled data, our approaches achieve comparable or superior performance to existing methods when training on the distilled data using networks with larger capacities.
+Particularly, across various scenarios involving different tasks and different sizes of distilled data, our approaches significantly mitigate architecture overfitting.
+Furthermore, our approaches achieve comparable or even superior performance when the test network is larger than the training network.
+Codes are available at \href{https://github.com/CityU-MLO/mitigate_architecture_overfitting}{CityU-MLO/mitigate\_architecture\_overfitting}.